Al Sadu: Al Sadu in Qatar

-Sadu weaving in Qatar like their neighbouring countries is an ancient form of weaving practiced by nomadic women.
+Like their neighbouring countries, Sadu weaving is a labour-intensive handicraft.
+This form ancient weaving practiced by bedouin women is important for survival as bait alshaar is what was used for sheltering and privacy within the Qatari desert.
 Traditionally, nomadic people obtained most of the raw materials from their flocks: fibres were made of sheep wool or camel or goat hair.
+They raised livestock close to where they live and removed their fur to wove sadu.
 The short fibres were combed and teased, before spinning them to create a continuous yarn.
 Women of all ages could often be found spinning throughout the day, as they carried out other daily activities, such as herding, or cooking.
 Al-Sadu weaving is distinguished by its technique, in which long and narrow strips of cloth, sometimes up to 7 metres, are woven individually on a horizontal ground loom.
 The bands are then sewn together to create a large canvas.
 It was common for these designs to reflect the desert environment.
 Symbols represented the stars, meteorological phenomena, or sand dunes, desert plants or animals.
 Weavers also depicted the jewellery and face decorations that women of the tribe wore to represent not only their beauty, but also the tribe’s wealth.

 In 2021, Embrace Doha an independent cultural house located in Souq Al Wakrah curated two private galleries dedicated to telling the story of Sadu from the prospective of the last few local Sadu weavers left in the country.
 The aim of their work is to bring attention to the urgency of safeguarding the intangible heritage of Sadu weaving to ensure the continuity and preservation efforts for the wider community.

+Al Sadu is an important part of the cultural heritage in Qatar as exhibitions keep it alive.
+For example, an Al Sadu center recently opened in Katara shows how people are promoting the craft through workshops and other educational programs (Qatar News Agency, 2022).